exasol/tutorials/tls/doc/tls_in_udfs.md

 ## UDFs

-A User Defined Function (short "UDF") is a way to extend the Exasol database with new features that can be called from within Exasol SQL statements.
+A User Defined Function (UDF) allows users to extend the Exasol database with custom functions that can be invoked directly from SQL statements.
 Basically, a UDF is a program that runs on the Exasol cluster in the context of an SQL query.
 The UDF gets its parameters from the SQL statement, and its return values can be used by other parts of the query.

 Each UDF runs in a sandbox that only lives in the context of a single statement.
 This ensures that a UDF can't be used to escape the boundaries of the statement it belongs to and prevents data leakage.